slowernews/wisdom-tldr/chapters/chapter_appendix.md

 legendary 1968 book The Money Game by George Goodman, aka Adam Smith: “If you do not know who you are, Wall Street is an expensive place to find out.”

 entrepreneurship vs investment - 2 different mentalities.

+> *'Anything is illiquid if you hold a large enough percentage of the total amount.'*
+> *'Stock buybacks are effectively same as dividends.'*
+> *'Don't buy junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
+If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.'*

+dealers vs brokers: liquid markets (dealers with enough inventory) Tons money, zero money, negative money.

+Since “Budget” has become a four-letter word to many people, I prefer using the term “Conscious Spending Plan” (coined by Ramit Sethi).
+If you show me a man’s spending you can show me what he values”.

+understand market cycles
 -->